gcallah/BookReviews/mcpherson.md

 to today's hard-core atheistic materialist.

+@@ Conclusion

 One curious absence in the book is any discussion of transgenderism: rejection of ones given sex and the employment of unnecessary drugs and mutilating surgery in order to become more like the opposite sex is about a radical rejection of the "accepting-appreciating stance" as is possible, but McPherson never mentions it.
 But perhaps he was wise to avoid doing so, since touching on such a divisive topic might have distracted from his overall thesis.

+But who am I not flout this tradition?
+To do sell wood beef, to fail to recognize my limits

 Now no book can possibly deal with every person who has ever written anything on a topic related to its subject.
 I may be guilty here of simply griping that this book does not mention some of my favorite thinkers, but I will take that risk, and plunge ahead.